boxcutter/oraclelinux/README.md

     make list   # Print out individual targets make clean  # Clean up build detritus

+To build one particular box, e.g. `oel66`, for just one provider, e.g. VirtualBox, first run `make list` subcommand:

+    make list

+This command prints the list of available boxes.
+Then you can build one particular box for choosen provider:

+    make virtualbox/oel66

 ### Proxy Settings

 The templates respect the following network proxy environment variables